Spray paint outdoor metal furniture with cans of spray paint made for outdoor use.

 Now we’re looking at the bottom of the glider.
 This is where one of the color questions comes in.
 I believe the original color of the glider was yellow and I really like it.
 Maybe I should have went with yellow?

-Next I went for the Krylon in Cherry Red.
+Next I grabbed the Krylon in Cherry Red.
 I love this color.
-As you can see I’ve used it before.
-One project was the Little Tikes Playhouse Makeover and I painted the door knob cherry red.
+I've used it before on furniture knobs and on the Little Tikes Playhouse Makeover where I painted the door knob cherry red.

 I started spraying and kept spraying.
 I think I was on can 3 when I stopped.
 I found several ways to prop up the glider so I could paint all sides.
 Cardboard boxes come in handy for a lot of things.

 And this is what the glider looks like with the $5 cushions from Walmart.
 One problem I had when trying to find cushions was the bench cushions were too short and three of the seat cushions together were too long.

 But guess what.
 I found out by accident if I turn the seat cushions where the ties are facing each other then the cushions fit perfectly.
 Who needs to tie those things on anyway.
 Too much trouble.